 Bloomington Community Education offers enrichment classes to adults of all ages.
 Classes are available year-round and can be found in our catalog, which is delivered to Bloomington homes three times per year.
 Classes are taught by certified and professional instructors as well as members of the community who have a passion for the subject of their class.

-Metro South Adult Basic Eduction offers classes for adults seeking classes in English as a second language, adult diploma, GED, career pathways and college prep.
+Metro South Adult Basic Education offers classes for adults seeking classes in English as a second language, adult diploma, GED, career pathways and college prep.

 Learning Exchange offers learning and community involvement opportunities for adults with disabilities.